Basic layer styling applies the same style to all features in the layer.

 Available on all plans

 This feature is currently in early beta.
-When using this feature on live maps, you should consider the following caveat...
+When using this feature on live maps, you should consider the following caveats...
 Continue reading 🡒

 Default symbology styles in Mango are fixed across all zoom levels, which is preferable in most mapping use cases.
 However, there are many cases where a symbol would ideally be scaled relative to real-world units of measurement.
 Using Custom SLD, it's possi...
 Continue reading 🡒